rootshooter/rootshooter.github.io/_posts/2021-10-28-beskar-nights.md

 <a href="/images/pattern_offset.png"><img src="/images/pattern_offset.png"></a>

 Shown in the screenshot above is the exact EIP Offset location returned by pattern_create.rb.
 We will now verify that the offset we discovered is correct.
 This will ensure that we can control program execution by gaining control of the EIP.

+#### **Offset Verification**
+Since the program crashed in the last step in the testing process, we will re-open and attach it to Immunity Debugger.
+We will use the same steps previously listed.